grunitech/express-_basics_demo/readme.md

 Basic Project setup

 1. npm init -y
- setup for JS project
+-> setup for JS project

 2. git init
- setup for git
+-> setup for git

 Downloads

 3. npm i express
- download express to our dependencies
+-> download express to our dependencies

-4. npm i --save-dev typescript download typescript to our devDependencies
+4. npm i --save-dev typescript
+-> download typescript to our devDependencies

 5. npm i --save-dev @types/express @types/node
- download the types express, and node to our devDependencies
+-> download the types express, and node to our devDependencies

 6. npm i cors
- download cors to our dependencies
+-> download cors to our dependencies

 7. npm i --save-dev @types/cors
- download the type cors to our devDependencies
+-> download the type cors to our devDependencies

 8. npm i body-parser
- download body-parser to our dependencies
+-> download body-parser to our dependencies

 9. npm i --save-dev @types/cors
- download the type body-parser to our devDependencies
+-> download the type body-parser to our devDependencies

 Configurations

 10. touch .gitignore
- (In Mac) create a file named ".gitignore" since an extension wasn't specified by default ".txt"
+-> (In Mac) create a file named ".gitignore" since an extension wasn't specified by default ".txt"

-11. Copy the .gitignore given by Shmuela: https://github.com/shmool/remedy/blob/main/.gitignore
+11. Copy the contents of .gitignore given by Shmuela: https://github.com/shmool/remedy/blob/main/.gitignore

 12. npx tsc --init
-  create the tsconfig.json file
+-> create the tsconfig.json file

 13. in tsconfig.json file line 52 ("outDir") -> uncomment and changed value to "./dist"
   - note : the "./dist" directory won't be copied due to the way .gitignore was written